Introduction

 Each employee of Wacker Neuson UK are required to sign a statement confirming that they have received, read and understood the Code of Conduct.

-The most recent version of the Code of Conduct can be found online at https://wackerneusongroup.com/en/group/compliance
+The most recent version of the Code of Conduct can be found online at https://wackerneusongroup.com/en/sustainability

-Via the external web-based whistleblower system „Tell-it " serious cases of violation or misconduct in connection with the Wacker Neuson Group such as human rights violations can be reported.
+Via the external web-based whistleblower system ,,Tell-it" serious cases of violation or misconduct in connection with the Wacker Neuson Group such as human rights violations can be reported.
 The whistleblower system offers an additional line of communication, which is available both for the employees of the Wacker Neuson Group, as well as business partners, such as customers and suppliers.
 It can be accessed 24 hours a day from anywhere in the world and confidentially under the following link: www.bkms-system.net/wackerneuson

-This policy comprehensively defines all reporting channels, the responsible reporting office, the various types of reports, as well as the processes for handling the received reports.
-Furthermore, the prohibition of retaliation against whistleblowers is explicitly established.
-The Speak-Up Policy is also directed at external stakeholders and is publicly accessible on the company's website.
+To ensure the protection of whistleblowers, the Wacker Neuson Group has implemented strategies aimed at preventing retaliation.
+This is covered within the Group's Speak-Up Policy.
+This policy defines all reporting channels, the responsible reporting office, the various types of reports, as well as the processes for handling the received reports.
+The prohibition of retaliation against whistleblowers is explicitly established.
+The Speak-Up Policy is also directed at external stakeholders and is publicly accessible on the company's website

 Wacker Neuson UK undertakes right to work checks for all employees recruited in the UK to ensure they have the a valid work visa if required and are of appropriate employment age.
 Wacker Neuson UK does not employ anyone below the legal school leaving age.